goshippo/about-us/feedback.md

 ### Resources

 [How to create a feedback culture](https://medium.dave-bailey.com/how-to-create-a-feedback-culture-6ba43db875dd) - Teams that are good at giving each other feedback are faster, more innovative, and often happier at work.
 Here’s why it’s not enough to just ask for honest feedback . . . and what you have to do to get it.

+[Your feedback culture isn't working](https://hackernoon.com/your-feedback-culture-isnt-working-711d723d3aa2) - how to truly cultivate a feedback driven culture